Should My Mom and Dad Get a Reverse Mortgage?

-A reverse mortgage is a loan available to people over 62 years of age that enables borrowers to convert part of the equity in their home into cash.
+A reverse mortgage is a loan available to homeowners over 62 years of age that enables them to convert part of the equity in their home into cash.

 The loan is called a reverse mortgage because the traditional mortgage payback stream is reversed.
 Instead of making monthly payments to a lender (as with a traditional mortgage), the lender makes payments to the borrower.

 What do people use reverse mortgages for?

 Reverse mortgages were conceived as a means to help people in or near retirement who have limited income use the money they have put into their home to pay off debts (including traditional mortgages), cover basic monthly living expenses or pay for health care.
 There is no restriction on how a borrower may use their reverse mortgage proceeds.